Milk-Drinker01/Netick-Character-Controller/README.md

  A project showing how to use the Character Controller component with Netick

-**WARNING: it is generally not recommended to use the CharacterController for server-authoritative multiplayer games.**
+**WARNING: it is generally not recommended to use the CharacterController for server-authoritative multiplayer games.
+Instead, you should use something like [KinematicCharacterController](https://github.com/Milk-Drinker01/Netick2-KCC)**

 &nbsp;